 The cash amount remains unchanged intra-month (no adjustments would be made to account for changes in the indexes due to price movement of securities or changes resulting from corporate events).

-The custom indexes with cash adjustment can also incorporate a return on cash, calculated using one month London InterBank Offered Rates (LIBOR) rates.
+The custom indexes with cash adjustment can also incorporate a return on cash, calculated using one month short-term rates.